 In the case of on-line forms, you can configure field mappings in the Forms application.
 Edit a given form and switch to the Contact mapping tab.
 Here you can assign specific form fields to contact attributes.

-The available mapping options match the attributes that are offered when editing contact on the General tab.
+The available mapping options match the attributes that are offered when editing a contact on the Profile tab.
 For example, if the form has a field where users enter their email address, you can choose this field for the Email attribute.
 When a user submits the form, the system automatically saves the value of the field as the email address of the contact representing the given user.

 The Overwrite existing contact information checkbox above the mapping settings determines whether the system always replaces existing contact data with the submitted form values.
 If disabled, only empty attributes are filled.

-Mapping user and customer fields
+Mapping user, customer and subscriber fields

 You can configure contact field mappings for the system objects that store user data.
 The default mappings for these objects should be suitable for most websites, but you can change them if you are using custom system fields or have other requirements.

 ) one of the following:

 - Email marketing -> Classes -> Newsletter - Subscriber

 - Open the On-line marketing tab.

 - Map the contact attributes to the fields of the given class.